calebstein1/simplang/README.md

 Simplang is a simple and lightweight interpreted scripting language with an assembly-like syntax.

-Simplang supports 64-bit signed integers, string literals, user input, the four main arithmetic operations, increment/decrement, if statements (with nesting support), and do-while loops (with nested loop support).
+Simplang supports dynamic typing, 64-bit signed integers, string literals, user input, the four main arithmetic operations, increment/decrement, if statements (with nesting support), and do-while loops (with nested loop support).

 ## Usage